Ed Belfour: Juniors and college

 Belfour played for 3 seasons in the Manitoba Junior Hockey League with the Winkler Flyers, helping the team to a first-place finish in 1986.
 As the starting goalie for the top team, Belfour finally received some notoriety and he joined the North Dakota Fighting Sioux for the 1986–87 season.
 The 21-year-old Belfour was a freshman, older than many of the upper-classmen on his team.
 He won 29 games that year, helping UND set a new NCAA record with 40 wins on the year and win the National Title.
-After the season Belfour, as an undrafted player, was able to sign with any team and signed with the Chicago Blackhawks.
+After the season Belfour, as an undrafted player, was able to sign with any team and signed with the Chicago Blackhawks on September 25, 1987.

 Minors and International

 For his first professional season, Belfour played for the Saginaw Hawks of the IHL.
 He won 32 games for the team and helped them reach the IHL semifinals.
 The following season saw Belfour split his time between the IHL and NHL, playing 23 games with the parent club.
 He was returned to Saginaw where he helped the team to a 2nd-place finish in the conference but faltered in the postseason and the Hawks were bounced in the first round.

 Rather than return to Saginaw, Belfour played the 1989–90 season with the Canadian national men's hockey team.
-He was recalled by the Blackhawks for their postseason run and produced a 4–2 record with a 2.49 GAA, far better numbers than the other two Blackhawk netminders.
+He was recalled by the Blackhawks for their postseason run and produced a 4–2 record with a 2.49 GAA, far better numbers than the other three Blackhawk netminders Alain Chevrier (who was traded earlier to the Pittsburgh Penguins on March 6, 1990), Jacques Cloutier, and Greg Millen.